-The local government subsector for Sweden contains municipalities, county councils, municipal associations and local government corporations classified within government.
+The local government subsector for Sweden contains municipalities, regions, municipal associations and local government corporations classified within government.
 In the non-financial accounts a quarterly source is used on a quarterly basis.
-This is also used in the first EDP notification.
-The quarterly source is replaced by a much more detailed annual source, the Annual accounts for local government (municipalities and county councils), in the annual compilation of B.9.
-The statement of account is also used in the second EDP notification.
+This is also used in the April Notification.
+The quarterly source is replaced by a much more detailed annual source, the Annual accounts for local government (municipalities and regions), in the annual compilation of net lending/net borrowing.
+The statement of account is also used in the October Notification.
 For the financial accounts the situation is similar.
-A quarterly data source adapted for financial accounts (not the same as the non-financial quarterly source), split by instrument and one annual data source (also the statement of accounts, as used for NFA) based on the balance sheet for local government.
+A quarterly data source adapted for financial accounts (not the same as the non-financial quarterly source), split by instrument and one annual data source (also the statement of accounts, as used for non-financial accounts) based on the balance sheet for local government.
 For more information about data sources used for local government, see section 3.4.

-The sub-sector social security funds include the Swedish national pension funds (AP-funds) and the Swedish Pension Agency (PM) managing the major part of the pension system relating to administration, pension fees and paid pensions.
+The sub-sector social security funds include the Swedish national pension funds (AP-funds) and the Swedish Pension Agency (PM) managing a major part of the pension system relating to administration, pension fees and paid pensions.
 Data for non-financial accounts, for the five national pension funds is received from several different data sources but are confirmed by verification on an aggregated level against the official annual reports.
-Figures for PM, are based on figures from both ESV, figures from PM regarding the premium pension scheme and the annual report.
+Figures for PM are based on figures from both ESV, figures from PM regarding the premium pension scheme and the annual report.
 For financial accounts, data sources adapted for financial accounts are used, both on a quarterly and on an annual basis.
-Also official annual reports are used, as in NFA.
+Also official annual reports are used, as in the non-financial accounts.
 Several data sources are used for parts of the premium pension scheme that is administered by PM.
-The main data sources are semi-annual data from PM and quarterly data from Kammarkollegiet which manages most of the funds relating to the parts of the premium pension scheme classified within \$1314.
-As for the NFA the information is coherent with the annual reports of PM.
+The main data sources are semi-annual data from PM and quarterly data from the Legal, Financial and Administrative Services Agency which manages most of the funds relating to the parts of the premium pension scheme classified within the social security funds subsector.
+As for the non-financial accounts the information is coherent with the annual reports of PM.
 More information can be found in section 3.5.

-For central government there is no straight connection between WB and B.9 as these are based on two different data sources; WB on the state budget and B.9 on the statistical reporting codes reported by each agency.
-For local government WB and B.9 are compiled from the same source but some items are included or excluded in B.9.
-For social security funds WB is based on the change in fund assets and the data source is not the same as used in compilation of B.9.
+For central government there is no straight connection between working balance and net lending/net borrowing as these are based on two different data sources; working balance on the state budget and net lending/net borrowing on the statistical reporting codes reported by each central government authority.
+For local government, working balance and net lending/net borrowing are compiled from the same source but some items are included or excluded in net lending/net borrowing.
+For social security funds, working balance is based on the change in fund assets and the data source is not the same as used in compilation of net lending/net borrowing.